-Navicat provides number of log files to keep track on the actions have been performed in Navicat and they are located in the default folder, e.g. /home/your\username/.config/navicat/Premium/Logs.
+Navicat provides number of log files to keep track on the actions have been performed in Navicat and they are located in the logs directory, e.g. C:\Users\Guest\Documents\Navicat\Premium\logs\.
+You are allowed to change the log files location under Options.

-File Description QueryExec.log Store the statements or scripts of all operations executed over databases and database objects in Navicat.
-To open the QueryExec.log file in the History Log Viewer, choose Tools -> History Log or press CTRL+L. Note: This log will be overwritten while Navicat is being restarted.
-CmdLine.log Store information for Navicat command line process and all operations while running batch jobs.
+File Description history.log Store the statements or scripts of all operations executed over databases and database objects in Navicat.
+To open the history.log file in the History Log Viewer , choose Tools -> History Log or press CTRL+L. Note: This log will be overwritten while Navicat is being restarted. cmdline.log Store information for Navicat command line process and all operations while running batch jobs.
 LogImport.txt Record detailed information on every error (indicating success or failure) that occurred during the import process.
-Note: This log will be overwritten on each import.
-LogExport.txt Record detailed information on every error (indicating success or failure) that occurred during the export process.
-Note: This log will be overwritten on each export. navicat.log Store information to assist with tracking down any problems in Navicat.
+Note: This log will be overwritten on each import. navicat.log Store information to assist with tracking down any problems in Navicat.
 You can enable this log in Options.
 Note: This log will be overwritten while Navicat is being restarted.